Multi-Provider Configuration Guide

 Provider Configuration Fields

-: Login token for token-based auth (DNSPod, etc.)login_token_file
+- login_token: Login token for token-based auth (DNSPod, etc.)

 Domain Configuration